entelognathus/agnathan-phylogeny/agnathan character list.md

 33. Cartilaginous otic capsules: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

-Cartilaginous otic capsules are not preserved in Eriptychius PF 1795.
+> - Dearden *et al*.
+(2023): “Cartilaginous otic capsules are not preserved in Eriptychius PF 1795.
 However, it is unclear whether they were present in life as they could have either been unmineralized and thus not fossilised, or alternatively lost prior due to disruption to the carcass during fossilisation.
 Thus we have scored this character as unknown.
 We have also changed the scoring for